vtexdocs/help-center-content/docs/known-issues/es/it-is-not-possible-to-cancel-a-transaction-with-maxipago.md

 ---
-title: It is not possible to cancel a transaction with MaxiPago
+title: 'It is not possible to cancel a transaction with MaxiPago'
 id: 3L7ioEisXAhkk80uEVV1ld
 status: DRAFT
 createdAt: 2022-06-28T17:06:18.053Z